 Get out and explore the great outdoors!
 No matter what kind of hiker you are, you’ll find a trail to love at any of the West Virginia State Parks.
 From easy loops to challenging climbs, you’ll enjoy a nature-filled hike through the trees and mountains and maybe even stumble upon a newfound mountain vista!
 Before you head out, make sure to stop by any of the park offices to pick up a trail guide.Book Now

 What better way to see West Virginia’s nature and wildlife than from a trusty steed?
 Explore the mountains by horseback and discover new adventures at every turn in a tranquil setting.
-Cacapon, Lost River and Pipestem Resort State Park all make perfect backdrops for this popular pastime.
-Camp Creek State Park and Forest offers horseback riding trails and a dedicated campground for visitors traveling with horses.Book Now
+Cacapon, Lost River and Pipestem Resort State Park have stables on site and offer guided trail rides.
+Camp Creek State Park and Forest and Holly River State Park offer horseback riding trails and equestrian camping for visitors traveling with horses.Book Now

 West Virginia is known for its outdoor recreation, including hunting and fishing.
 Fortunately, West Virginia state forests are open to hunting during both small and big game seasons.
 You’ll find rental cabins and campgrounds at Cabwaylingo, Greenbrier, Kumbrabow and Seneca state forests.
 Calvin Price State Forest conveniently borders Watoga State Park, which is equipped with both cabins and a campground.
 Camping is also available at other state forests, including Camp Creek, Coopers Rock, and Panther.
 Before you hit the woods, be sure to purchase proper licenses and stamps, available at www.wvhunt.com.